Information Classification

 What is Information Classification?

-Information classification is a way to communicate the sensitivity of information that you create or come in contact with, providing a framework for how all of RRC Polytech’s information assets are classified.
-The purpose of an information classification system is to recognize that different information requires different levels of controls, helping employees take appropriate actions to protect information and ensure proper safeguards are in place.
+Information classification is a way to communicate the sensitivity of information that you create or come in contact with, providing a framework for how RRC Polytech’s information assets are classified.
+The purpose of an information classification system is to recognize that different information requires different levels of controls, helping people take appropriate actions to protect information and ensure proper safeguards are in place.

 Information classification covers all information, whether physical or digital: